GCX/acf-taxonomy-field/readme.txt

 3. Adding a term to a page.

 == Changelog ==

+= 1.3 =
+* Fixed issue where ACF value was incorrect when setting terms on a post.
+Props dmeehan1968
+* Fixed issue with repeater returning the same value for every row when Set Post Terms is enabled.
+Props XedinUnknown
+* Added indentation to hierarchical taxonomies in the select or multiselect.
+Props dmeehan1968
+* Added the ability to append or override terms on a post.
+Props dmeehan1968
+* Removed unused code and improved coding practices by using constants.
+* Updated localizations

 = 1.2 =
 * Fixed issue Taxonomy Field not working in a Repeater Field.
 Props markSal